When should children get their first eye examination?

 Infants and toddlers

-Vision screenings, such as those that use vision charts, determine how well a child can see the form and details of objects (visual acuity).
-In children between the ages of 3 and 5 years, distance visual acuity is tested using pictures, letters, or the tumbling E game.
+Vision screenings, such as eye chart tests, tell how well a child can see the form and details of objects (visual acuity).
+In children between the ages of three and five, visual acuity at a distance is tested using pictures, letters, or numbers.

-Children with a family history of significant childhood eye problems such as strabismus should be examined early in life for the presence of similar problems.
+Children with a family history of significant childhood eye problems should be examined early in their lives for similar problems.
 A screening evaluation is completed by the pediatrician, but a detailed examination is best performed by the pediatric ophthalmologist.

 What is a lazy eye and how is it treated?

-The term "lazy eye" is a misnomer for poor vision in one eye, though the eye structures appear to be normal.
-If a condition causes a child to use that eye more than the other one, he or she might develop poor vision in the eye that is not being used.
-The medical term for this condition is amblyopia.
+"Lazy eye" (amblyopia) is a condition in which the child has poor vision in one eye, though the eye may appear to be normal.
+If this condition causes a child to use that eye more than the other one, he or she might develop poor vision in the eye that is not being used.

 Amblyopia can result from crossed eyes (strabismus).
-The brain ignores the image coming from the deviated eye to avoid double vision, since this image cannot be superimposed on the image coming from the other eye.
-Over time, the part of the brain receiving the image from the deviated eye loses the capacity to see small targets and vision is reduced in that eye.
+The brain turns off the image coming from the crossed eye to avoid double vision, since this image cannot be superimposed on (placed over) the image coming from the other eye.
+Over time, the part of the brain receiving the image from the crossed eye loses the ability to see small targets, and vision is reduced in that eye.
 This condition is called strabismic amblyopia.

-Amblyopia can also result from uncorrected high errors of refraction, such as astigmatism (an irregularity in the curvature of the cornea), or from unequal errors of refraction between the two eyes (anisometropia).
-The child's brain will favor the clearer image coming from the eye with the lesser error of refraction, thus leading to disuse of the other eye and hence to anisometropic amblyopia.
-Blurry images from hazy structures in the eye, such as from the cornea or the lens of the eye, can also lead to so-called deprivation amblyopia.
+Amblyopia can also be caused by an uneven curve in the cornea (astigmatism), or from unequal errors of refraction between the two eyes (anisometropia).
+The child's brain will favor the clearer image coming from the eye with the lesser error of refraction; this can cause the child to use the other eye less, and leads to the condition anisometropic amblyopia.
+Blurry images from hazy structures in the eye, such as from the cornea or the lens of the eye, can also lead to so-called sensory deprivation amblyopia.

 Amblyopia is treated by:

-- Allowing the amblyopic eye to be used more through the penalization of the better-seeing eye with a patch or by using eye drops that dilate (widen) the pupil of the eye.
+Allowing the amblyopic eye to be used more by covering the other, better-seeing eye with a patch or by using eye drops that dilate (widen) the pupil of the eye.

-Amblyopia is reversible in the first nine to 10 years of life but is best treated very early.
+Amblyopia can be reversed in the first eight years of the child’s life, but is best treated very early.
 The younger the child is at the beginning of treatment, the faster he or she can regain vision.
 Treatment is sometimes effective after eight years of age, as well.

 When is strabismus surgery necessary?

-Children with infantile esotropia (onset in the first six months of life) and those with exotropia (outward deviation of the eye), on the other hand, most often require surgery to provide binocular vision.
-Because the problem in strabismus lies in the control of eye movements and not in the eye muscles, the results of surgical intervention are not perfect in all patients.
-About 15 percent to 25 percent or more of patients need additional surgery, which can occur soon after the first surgery or in later years.
+On the other hand, children who are born with esotropia (the eye crosses inward) or exotropia (the eye crosses outward) usually need surgery to provide binocular vision.
+Because the problem in strabismus lies in the control of eye movements and not in the eye muscles, the results of surgery are not perfect in all patients.
+About 20 percent or more of patients need additional surgery, which can occur soon after the first surgery or in later years.

 Children undergo strabismus surgery under general anesthesia in an outpatient setting (they go home the same day).
-They usually do not have any major pain after surgery, and go back to normal activities within a day or two.
+They usually do not have any major pain after surgery, and go back to normal activities within a few days.

 Do children get cataracts?

-Children can get cataracts, clouding of the lens of the eye, from a variety of causes.
-About 50 percent of cases are inherited from one parent who might have no symptoms or who might have had surgery for a similar problem in infancy, childhood, or early adulthood.
+Children can get cataracts (clouding of the lens) in one or both eyes.
+Cataracts can be caused by many things.
+About one-third of cases are inherited from one parent who might have no symptoms, or who might have had surgery for a similar problem.

 How are cataracts in children treated?